 If you have a question about the market, please take a look at the FAQs below.
-If you are considering applying for a stall, please read our terms and conditions for trading before booking.
+If you are considering applying for a stall, please read our terms and conditions of trading before booking.
+When you’re ready to apply, you can access our webshop here.

 Levenshulme Market is a pop-up outdoor market trading on the Levenshulme train station car park on weekends from March to December.
 The address is Farmside Place, Off Stockport Road, Levenshulme, Manchester.
 M19 3AB.
 Click here for directions to the site.